-- .
-The students turn to the backs of their books and find the column labeled Spelling Test 6. - In any order, call out the spelling words learned last week.
-The students write the words on the lines.
+- The children turn to the backs of their books and find the column labelled Spelling Test 6. - In any order, call out the spelling words learnt last week.
+The children write the words on the lines.

-- · Write these words on the board and identify the number prefix in each one: uniform, bicycle, triangle, quarter, pentathlon, hexagon.
-Remind the class that these prefixes are related to Latin and Greek numbers. - ·Ask the class to suggest more words with these prefixes or to call out other prefixes for the numbers one to
+- Write these words on the board and identify the number prefix in each one: uniform, bicycle, triangle, quarter, pentathlon, hexagon.
+Remind the class that these prefixes are related to Latin and Greek numbers. - Ask the class to suggest more words with these prefixes or to call out other prefixes for the numbers one to six.

-- · Review some of the ways the /ai/ sound can be written, and write them on the board; the most common spellings are (a), (ay), and (a_e), but the students will also know that the vowel (a) sometimes says its long vowel sound (as in apron and pastry) and that some words, like reindeer and eight, take the (ei) or (eigh) spellings. - · Other spelling patterns exist too, such as those found in words like great, they, ballet, fete, and straight (see page 68), so if they are called out, add them to the list. - ·Ask the students to suggest some words for (e) and eigh); write them on the board and then put them in alphabetical order with the class.
-Then ask five students to stand at the front, each holding a sheet of paper with an (ei) or (eigh) word printed on it.
+- Revise some of the ways the /ai/ sound can be written, and write them on the board; the most common spellings are (ai), (ay) and (a_e), but the children will also know that the vowel (a) sometimes says its long vowel sound (as in apron and pastry) and that some words, like reindeer and eight, take the (e) or (eigh) spellings. - Other spelling patterns exist too, such as those found in words like great, they, ballet, fete and straight (see page 68), so if they are called out, add them to the list. - Ask the children to suggest some words for ep and eigh; write them on the board and then put them in alphabetical order with the class.
+Then ask five children to stand at the front, each holding a sheet of paper with an ep or eigh word printed on it.
 Ask them to put themselves into alphabetical order: beige, neigh, veil, vein, weight.

-- · Go through the list, and ask the class to find and highlight the "ei" or "eigh" spelling each time.
-Also discuss the meaning of any unfamiliar words. - · Point out other spelling features, such as the silent (g) digraph in reign, feign, and deign, the ges saying /zh/ in beige, the way the to in the also says its own sound in eighth, the de saying /ool/ at the end of inveigle, and the <ur> spelling and soft co in surveillance. - · Also point out the homophones rein and reign, the antonyms veil and unveil, and the fact that feign and feint belong to the same word family (to feign means to pretend and a feint in boxing or fencing is a pretended attack). - · It is a good idea to blend and sound out the spelling words quickly every - day with the class.
-Where appropriate, use the say it as it sounds strategy, stressing, for example, the pure sound of any schwas (as in surveillance and neighborhood).
+- Go through the list and ask the class to find and highlight the ei or eigh spelling each time.
+Also discuss the meaning of any unfamiliar words. - Point out other spelling features, such as the silent of digraph in reign, feign and deign, the soft of or /zh/ sound in beige, the way the opin other also says its own sound in eighth, the de saying /ool/ at the end of inveigle, and the our spelling and soft of in surveillance. - Also point out the homophones rein and reign, the antonyms veil and unveil, and the fact that feign and feint belong to the same word family (to feign means to pretend and a feint in boxing or fencing is a pretended attack). - It is a good idea to blend and sound out the spelling words quickly every day with the class.
+Where appropriate, use the say it as it sounds strategy, stressing, for example, the pure sound of any schwas (as in surveillance and neighbourhood).